-Not so surprising, the number of stores consumers shopped at during the peak of the pandemic dropped, with 40% of shoppers reporting they shopped at fewer stores in an effort to reduce exposure.
+It comes as no surprise that the number of stores consumers shopped at amidst the pandemic decreased.
+Research found 40% of shoppers frequented fewer stores during the pandemic to reduce overall exposure.

 While online shopping has increased among shoppers, a majority of consumers are still relying on brick & mortar for groceries.
-But overall, 78% of shoppers are making changes in where they do their food shopping due to the effects of the pandemic.
+But overall, 78% of shoppers are making changes in where they do their food shopping due to the pandemic.

 Safety and value go hand-in-hand.
 A successful business cannot focus on just one or the other.